 6. Cocobolo

-Cocobolo is a rare and exotic wood species considered as one of the most beautiful and most expensive woods in the world.
-A cocobolo desk stands out as the epitome of elegance and luxury when it comes to aesthetic workspaces.
+Cocobolo is a rare and exotic wood species considered as one of the most beautiful and expensive woods in the world.
+It’s reddish-brown hues with often-present black streaks and stunning grain patterns makes it highly-sought after for high-end collectibles like desks, chessboards, guittars and rings.
+These items are epitome of elegance and luxury which make Cocobolo a perfect option to any valuable items’ collection.

 As high as it is on visuals, cocobolo is nothing low on strength and durability.
 The tropical hardwood boasts exceptional density and hardness, rendering it resistant to wear and tear.
 However, it is pretty heavy, which poses a challenge while handling premium lumber.